kwonghung-YIP/istio-testbed/service-entry/shifting-mysql-traffic-dns/README.md

   mysql:8
 ```

-### 3. Prepare a bash script for the MySQL client, it makes a new database connection to MySQL 5 for every second:
+### 3. Prepare the traffic.sh for the MySQL client, it makes a new database connection to MySQL 5 for every second:

 ```bash
 #!/bin/bash